Jimmy Miller: Career

 In the late 70s, Miller collaborated with Motörhead and produced two of their albums, Overkill and Bomber.
 In 1983, Miller produced Johnny Thunders's In Cold Blood.
 In 1991, Miller helped produce Primal Scream's breakthrough album Screamadelica.
 Miller also produced three tracks for the Wedding Present's 1992 compilation Hit Parade 2.

 Personal life

-Miller's marriage to Gayle Shepherd, a member of the singing group the Shepherd Sisters, produced a daughter, singer Deena Miller.

-Miller and his second wife Geraldine had a son, Michael, who died at the age of 32.
+Miller's marriage to Gayle Shepherd, a member of the singing group the Shepherd Sisters, produced a daughter, singer Deena.
+With his second wife Geraldine, he had a son, Michael, who died at the age of 32.
 Through Geraldine, Jimmy Miller had a stepson, Steven Miller, a news photographer who spent 25 years working for The New York Times.
 Geraldine died of breast cancer in 1991.